copper-leaf/ballast/docs/src/orchid/resources/wiki/usage/mental-model.md

 [Structured Concurrency](https://elizarov.medium.com/structured-concurrency-722d765aa952),
 and [Flows](https://kotlinlang.org/docs/flow.html), though familiarity with them is not strictly necessary to use Ballast.
 A more complete diagram of the Ballast MVI model looks more like the diagram below.
-See
-{{ 'Features' | anchor }} for more information on the features described in this diagram.
+See [Features][8] for more information on the features described in this diagram.

 ```mermaid
 flowchart TD